Marcy Kaptur: 2020s

 In the 2020s, Kaptur's district shifted from a reliably Democratic seat to a swing district.
 Her 2020 opponent was Rob Weber, who defeated Charles W. Barrett, Tim Connors, and Timothy P. Corrigan in the Republican primary on March 17.
 Kaptur won 63–37%.

 Following the 2020 census, redistricting shifted the 9th district westward, incorporating much of the strongly Republican 5th district.
 While President Joe Biden carried the old district with 59% of the vote, the new district would have narrowly favored Donald Trump with 51%.
 Despite the unfavorable shift, Kaptur defeated Republican nominee J.R.
 Majewski in 2022 by a comfortable margin of 56.6% to 43.4%.
 In 2024, she faced an extremely close race against state representative Derek Merrin, who was endorsed by Trump.
 Kaptur won reelection by less than one percentage point at 48.3% to Merrin's 47.6%, which marked the first time in her political career that she failed to secure a majority of the vote.

+In preparation for the 2026 midterms, Ohio enacted a fresh set of boundaries for its congressional districts.
+Her district was redrawn to further favor Republican candidates, altering a district that Trump previously won by approximately 7% in 2024 to become a district where he would have won by around 11%.
+Kaptur is seeking another term and won the Democratic primary in May 2026.
+Derek Merrin won a five-candidate Republican primary, setting up a rematch of the 2024 general election.
+The Democratic Congressional Campaign Committee included Kaptur on its Frontline program for incumbents with close races, and election forecasters have rated the contest a toss-up.